 Better Late Than Never

-iPod represents somerhing special about cofounder Steve Jobs and his leadership team, which included Tim Cook, Jony Ive, and Phil Schiller, at the Millennial’s start.
+iPod represents somerhing special about cofounder Steve Jobs and his leadership team, which included Tim Cook, Jony Ive, and Phil Schiller, at the Millennium’s start.
 Jobs turned a misjudgment into something special.
 Apple was a latecomer to music.
 Big time.

 The year before launching iPod, Apple continued its bet on personal movies—all while Windows PC manufacturers looked to music, as they capitalized on the Napster craze.
 In the last days of July 2000, I looked over new iMacs at CompUSA and thought: “I wouldn’t buy one for my mother”.
 That was a gut reaction that made sense when I reflected about it over a weekend.
 No Mac shipped with CD-RW drives or music-ripping software.
 I consulted analysts and wrote a news story on Aug.
 2, 2000: “Apple misses the tune on CD-RW drives“.
 Excerpt: